AkshaanHK/hybrid-likelihood-frequency-domain/README.md

 ---

+## AI Usage

+AI tools (Claude, ChatGPT) were used to assist with code organisation, refactoring, and documentation.
+All statistical methods, simulation design, and interpretations are entirely my own.

+---

 ## Author

 Akshaan Murugesu
 MSc Statistics — University of Geneva
-Supervisors: Prof. Davide La Vecchia and Manon Felix
+Supervisors: Prof. Davide La Vecchia and Manon Felix November 2025
-November 2025